-Although the poor fellow had, perhaps, never tried to pray in his life, he knew that there was an Almighty Being, who had power to bless, or to punish, and, accordingly, he accepted of the offer with thankfulness.
+Although the poor fellow had perhaps never tried to pray in his life, he knew that there was an Almighty Being, who had power to bless, or to punish, and accordingly he accepted of the offer with thankfulness.

 They all knelt down, and Mrs. Mason repeated the Lord's prayer, (Edward joining with her in this,) and the prayer for a sick child.

-Promising to send in the evening to inquire after her patient, and telling Mrs. Hall to come to the house for any thing they needed, she returned home.
+Promising to send in the evening to inquire after her patient, and telling Mrs. Hall to come to the house for anything they needed, she returned home.

-I have gone on so slowly with my history, thus far, that it will be necessary for me to make more speed.
+I have gone on so slowly with my history thus far, that it will be necessary for me to make more speed.
 Let me say, therefore, in few words, that Tom's sickness, though painful and lingering, did not prove fatal.
 By God's blessing upon the physician's skill, and the kindness of Mr. Mason's family, he was about again in a few weeks.

 I am happy to add, that he arose from his sick bed a wiser and a better boy.
-He seemed, now, resolutely determined to try to do right.
+He seemed now resolutely determined to try to do right, and the great improvement in his character was remarked by all who knew him.

-When the excitement attending Lucy's return from school, and the arrival of Henry's mother, had somewhat subsided, Mrs. Mason broached a plan, one evening, which, she said, had long occupied her thoughts.
-Several families in humble circumstances were living within a mile of the house, and as they enjoyed no church privileges, she proposed to organize a Sunday school, for the benefit of the children who were thus growing up in ignorance.
+When the excitement attending Lucy's return from school, and the arrival of Henry's mother, had somewhat subsided, Mrs. Mason broached a plan one evening, which she said had long occupied her thoughts.
+Several families in humble circumstances were living within a mile of the house, and as they enjoyed no church privileges, she proposed to organize a Sunday school, for the benefit of the children, who were thus growing up in ignorance.

 The young people warmly seconded the proposal.
-Mrs. Parish, although she had no personal concern in it, was very considerate for the convenience of others, and, therefore, said to Mrs. Mason, in some amazement, "Really, Maria, you can't be serious in proposing to bring all those unmannerly children here, to worry your life out of you!"
+Mrs. Parish, although she had no personal concern in it, was very considerate for the convenience of others, and therefore said to Mrs. Mason, in some amazement,

+"Really, Maria, you cant' be serious in proposing to bring all those unmannerly children here, to worry your life out of you!"

-"No," answered Mrs. Mason, amused at the other's warmth, "that, certainly is not my object!
+"No," answered Mrs. Mason, amused at the other's warmth, "that certainly is not my object.
 But I mean to ask them to come, and learn something which will be likely to benefit them."